Google search result for "Dhruti Bhagat-Conway" with the preview text saying "Headshot of Dhruti Bhagat-Conway, a woman with light beige skin..."

 Alternative text for headshots: should we mention skin color?

-If you’re coming to this post for a quick answer, then my answer is yes, you should mention skin color in your alternative (alt) text.
+Tl;dr: yes, you should mention skin color in your alternative (alt) text.

 I’ve seen people debate this online, but for me the answer is clear.
 The concern most people have with including it is that it can get really tricky to describe someone’s skin color or race.
 The problem is that in our society, a lack of skin color or race identifier means that the person is by default, a white caucasian person.